+Air conditioner drain pans are an important part of your cooling system.
 Air conditioners dehumidify the moisture-filled air inside a room in addition to cooling it.
 Because of this, condensation collects inside the air conditioning unit and has to drain out.
 Both central air conditioners and room units have drain pans that catch this condensation and allow it to flow outside.

-Central Air Conditioner
+Central Air Conditioner Drain Pans

-The moisture that the unit removes from the humid interior air condenses on the evaporator coils and drips into the pan.
+The moisture that the air conditioning unit removes from the humid interior air condenses on the evaporator coils and drips into the pan.
+It keeps the water from dripping all over the mechanical parts of the HVAC system, which prevents major problems.
 A pipe normally runs from this pan, leading downward to a floor drain.
 The condensation drains through the floor and eventually flows to the outside.

-Room Air Conditioner
+Room Air Conditioner Drain Pans

 The evaporator coils are normally located directly behind the room air conditioner's front grille.
 The water collects in the pan underneath those coils, and then drains through a tube toward the back of the unit into the condenser pan.
 From there, the water drains out the back of the air conditioner through a hole or a tube.

 How the Water Forms

-Drain Pan Maintenance
+Air Conditioner Drain Pan Maintenance

-Knowing where the unit's drain pans are located allows you to perform the necessary maintenance that is needed to keep the air conditioner operating properly.
+Knowing where the unit's drain pans are located allows you to perform the necessary air conditioner maintenance that is needed to keep the air conditioner operating properly.
 Because an air conditioner also removes dust from the air, the pans in both a central and a room unit collect this dust, which can clog the system that allows the water to drain out of the unit.

 Christopher John has been a freelance journalist since 2003.
 He has written for regional newspapers such as "The Metro Forum" and the "West Tennessee Examiner."
 John has a Bachelor of Arts in journalism from Memphis State University.